-Giving birth can put a woman’s body through the wringer and for millions of women, along with a new bundle of joy comes one or more pelvic health concerns.
-Incontinence, painful sex, and pelvic or back pain are often experienced by new moms – and while these symptoms are common, they are never normal.
+Pregnancy and birth take a toll on a woman’s body and often, along with a new bundle of joy comes one or more pelvic floor issues.
+Incontinence, painful sex, and pelvic or back pain are frequently experienced by new mothers.

 Pregnancy and childbirth can damage the muscles, ligaments and nerves of the pelvic floor.
 Stretching from the pubic bone to the tailbone, the pelvic floor muscles support your bladder, bowel, uterus, vagina, pelvis and back, and are involved in virtually every step you take.
 When these muscles become weak, torn or tight, incontinence, prolapse and pain can be the result.
 Scar tissue from an episiotomy or C-section can cause pelvic or back pain as well as sexual or bowel dysfunction.

 If you are among the roughly 40 percent of women who experience a problem after birth, pelvic floor rehabilitation – a specialized type of physical therapy – can often eliminate your symptoms and make a significant difference in your health and well-being.